krishnaanaril/krishnaanaril.github.io/_posts/2018-06-02-google-sign-in-in-angular-application.md

 }
 ~~~

 Now we need to add the html code for button.
-Button will be embedded in the div which we've mentioned in the **renderButton()**
+Button will be embedded in the div which we've mentioned in the **renderButton()**.

 ~~~ html
 <div id="googleBtn"></div>
 ~~~

 We are almost done with our coding.
 Now we need to render the button on page load.
-For that include **OnInit** from **@angular/core**
+For that include **OnInit** from **@angular/core**.

 ~~~ javascript
 import { Component, OnInit } from '@angular/core';